yves-obreykov/reason_ssl_midi_controller/README.md

-# reason_ssl_midi_controller
+# Reason SSL midi-controller
-Midi-controller used for controlling the ssl mixer in Reason DAW
+This project aims to design a custom Midi controller for controlling the SSL-mixer (EQ and Compressor) in Reason DAW